brxken128/dexios/README.md

 - [ ] Unify rng (maybe OsRng?)
 - [ ] Add a check for when the keyfile exists, but it has no data
 - [ ] Prevent the output file from even being created in bench+stream mode
-- [ ] Add print for "encrypting in normal mode"
+- [x] Add print for "encrypting in normal mode"
+- [ ] Move this huge README to a Github Wiki